solasuo/SoftwareDevelopmentMethods/Documentation/userManual.md

 Commands (0-6) are given by writing them in the terminal.
 If you give an invalid command, the app will tell you.
 When starting, the program will print the blood test items that it supports.
 Commands 1-2 are for searching information about these items.
-When searching, use the appreviations given in the list.
+When searching, use the abbreviations given in the list.
 The case of letters does not matter.
 If you search for an item that is not supported, the app will tell you.

 <img src="Pictures/select1.png" />